Cold War (1953–1962): 1956 Polish protests

 After the death of the Soviet leader Joseph Stalin, the communist regime in Poland relaxed some of its policies.
-This led to a desire within the Polish public for more of radical reforms of this kind, though the majority of Polish officials did not share this desire and were hesitant to reform.
+This led to a desire within the Polish public for more radical reforms of this kind, though the majority of Polish officials did not share this desire and were hesitant to reform.
 This caused impatience among industrial workers who began to strike; demanding better wages, lower work quotas, and cheaper food.
 30,000 demonstrators carried banners demanding "Bread and Freedom".
-Wladysaw Gomulka headed up the protests as the new leader of the Polish Communist party.
+Władysław Gomułka headed up the protests as the new leader of the Polish Communist party.

-In Poland demonstrations by workers demanding better conditions began on June 28, 1956, at Poznań's Cegielski Factories and were met with violent repression after Soviet Officer Konstantin Rokossovsky ordered the military to suppress the uprising.
+In Poland, demonstrations by workers demanding better conditions began on June 28, 1956, at Poznań's Cegielski Factories and were met with violent repression after Soviet Officer Konstantin Rokossovsky ordered the military to suppress the uprising.
 A crowd of approximately 100,000 gathered in the city center near the UB secret police building.
 400 tanks and 10,000 soldiers of the Polish Army under General Stanislav Poplavsky were ordered to suppress the demonstration and during the pacification fired at the protesting civilians.
 The death toll was placed between 57 and 78 people, including 13-year-old Romek Strzałkowski.
 There were also hundreds of people who sustained a variety of injuries.

 Hungarian Revolution of 1956

 After Stalinist dictator Mátyás Rákosi was replaced by Imre Nagy following Stalin's death and Polish reformist Władysław Gomułka was able to enact some reformist requests, large numbers of protesting Hungarians compiled a list of Demands of Hungarian Revolutionaries of 1956, including free secret-ballot elections, independent tribunals, and inquiries into Stalin and Rákosi Hungarian activities.
 Under the orders of Soviet defense minister Georgy Zhukov, Soviet tanks entered Budapest.
 Protester attacks at the Parliament forced the collapse of the government.

 The new government that came to power during the revolution formally disbanded the Hungarian secret police, declared its intention to withdraw from the Warsaw Pact and pledged to re-establish free elections.
 The Soviet Politburo thereafter moved to crush the revolution with a large Soviet force invading Budapest and other regions of the country.
 Approximately 200,000 Hungarians fled Hungary, some 26,000 Hungarians were put on trial by the new Soviet-installed János Kádár government and, of those, 13,000 were imprisoned.
 Imre Nagy was executed, along with Pál Maléter and Miklós Gimes, after secret trials in June 1958.
 By January 1957, the Hungarian government had suppressed all public opposition.
-These Hungarian government's violent oppressive actions alienated many Western Marxists, yet strengthened communist control in all the European communist states, cultivating the perception that communism was both irreversible and monolithic.
+These Hungarian government's violent oppressive actions alienated multiple Western Marxists, yet strengthened communist control in all the European communist states, cultivating the perception that communism was both irreversible and monolithic.